 Support for IP Rights

 If you need help identifying or registering your company’s copyrights, trademarks, patents, or IP licenses, post your legal need on UpCounsel's marketplace.
 UpCounsel screens out 95 percent of lawyers to provide only the best lawyers from top law schools, like Harvard and Yale.
-UpCounsel lawyers have an average of 14 years of practice experience, and have provided legal services to companies such as Stripe, Twilio and Google.
+UpCounsel lawyers have an average of 14 years of practice experience, and have provided legal services to companies such as Menlo Ventures, Airbnb and Google.